JonathanReeve/course-computational-literary-analysis/_texts/moonstone.md

 My own eyes were full of tears.
 I was obliged to wait a moment before I could trust myself to speak to him.

-### Chapter II
+### Chapter _Ii_

 “Betteredge!”
-I said, pointing to the well-remembered book on his knee, “has ROBINSON CRUSOE informed you, this evening, that you might expect to see Franklin Blake?”
+I said, pointing to the well-remembered book on his knee, “has _Robinson Crusoe_ informed you, this evening, that you might expect to see Franklin Blake?”

-“By the lord Harry, Mr. Franklin!” cried the old man, “that’s exactly what ROBINSON CRUSOE has done!”
+“By the lord Harry, Mr. Franklin!” cried the old man, “that’s exactly what _Robinson Crusoe_ has done!”

-He struggled to his feet with my assistance, and stood for a moment, looking backwards and forwards between ROBINSON CRUSOE and me, apparently at a loss to discover which of us had surprised him most.
+He struggled to his feet with my assistance, and stood for a moment, looking backwards and forwards between _Robinson Crusoe_ and me, apparently at a loss to discover which of us had surprised him most.
 The verdict ended in favour of the book.
 Holding it open before him in both hands, he surveyed the wonderful volume with a stare of unutterable